pasindusandamal/Lung-Cancer-Detection-System/README.md

    - Ensure Python 3.8 is installed on your system.

 ### 2. Download and Set Up the Project
-   - Clone the project repository from GitHub or download the zip file and extract it to your preferred directory:
+   - Clone the project repository from GitHub(Don't download zip file):
      ```bash
      git clone https://github.com/yourusername/lung-cancer-detection-system.git
      cd lung-cancer-detection-system
      ```
+### 3. Open project using VS Code and switch into currect directory (Optional but Recommended)
+- **Path should be like this.(your previous path\lung-cancer-detection-system-1>)
+- **From this path flow next step.
+For an example your previous path\lung-cancer-detection-system-1>python -m venv lung-cancer-env
+- **Like above follow rest of steps

 ### 3. Set Up a Virtual Environment (Optional but Recommended)
    - Open your terminal and execute the following commands: